programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 4: Dictionary Setup

 In order to extract meaningful words and patterns (phrases) from our AI licences, we need to remove noisy elements, in our case stopwords that are irrelevant to red flag terms and conditions.
-Although agreements may include more implicit undertones of risk, spaCy is tasked with term and phrase extraction, opposed to broader language understanding, which would require processing out-of-scope for this lesson.
+Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language, which would require a processing out-of-scope for this lesson.
 Nonetheless, our extraction approach works well, due to AI licence agreements being relatively formulaic, with repeating clauses and structures.

 The following code displays our constructed dictionary, which begins with key terms and phrases found through a reading of the ESAC register, tool licence guidance, and in consultation with Fenlon.
 These terms and phrases are grouped into themes, alongside certain anticipated patterns.
 For instance, in *AI training* the term *train* is associated with *model*, *system*, *algorithm*, with *OP ?* adding a placeholder, whereby these terms will still be associated and stretched across a non-relevant word or set of words: picking up such phrases as *training **our** model*.
 These key terms, and those associated with them, are also made lowercase (to remove duplicates) and lemmatised (reducing words to their canonical root).
 Therefore, our first dictionary term and pattern would pick up, not including other variations: